RaghulMBA/bank_churn_data/README.md

-# Bank_churn_Dataset
+# Walmart_customer_purchases

 **Dataset**

-This file contains a synthetic dataset of customer information for a fictional bank in Botswana, specifically designed for analyzing customer churn.
-The dataset includes 17 Columns and 115,640 rows, with each row representing a unique customer.
+This dataset contains 50,000 customer transactions from Walmart, capturing essential details about consumer shopping behavior.
+It includes demographic information, product categories, purchase amounts, discounts, and ratings, making it useful for data analysis, customer segmentation, and sales forecasting.